 Calgary Root canal therapy is required to save a tooth when decay, infection, or trauma affects a tooth’s nerve.
 The pulp (the living tissue inside the tooth), bacteria, and any decay are eliminated to save the tooth.
 The pulp chamber is thoroughly cleaned, and then it is filled with special medicated dental products to preserve the entire function of the tooth and avoid having to remove the tooth.
 Many people think that removing the tooth in pain is the only solution, but what is not considered is that removing a tooth can ultimately end up costing more, and can cause more issues to the surrounding teeth.
 The treatment cost of Root Canal Therapy is far more affordable in the long run and can save further treatment.

-Root canal therapy has a very high success rate and can last for many years, although sometimes due to new infections, a tooth will have to be retreated.
+Root canal treatment has a very high success rate and can last for many years, although sometimes due to new infections, a tooth will have to be retreated.

 It is normal to experience some minor discomfort after treatment, including biting or chewing sensitivity.
 This typically subsides in a few days.
 Pain medication may be prescribed to help with any pain.

-A general dentist typically provides root canal treatment.
-For more complex cases, we may refer our patients to a specialist for treatment.
+A general dentist typically provides root canal treatment in NE Calgary.
+For more complex cases, we may refer our patients to a specialist for dental treatment in NE Calgary.